Bitagora/bitagora-web/README.md

 ## Bitagora empowers citizens like you to vote on issues you care about

 ### Confidential
 Voters cast their vote anonymously and their identity is protected by cryptography.
-No private information is made public when voting.
+No private information is stored in servers or made public when voting.

 ### Reliable
 Votes are signed and recorded in a public ledger.
 They cannot be tampered or modified by anyone.
 The system ensures that each voter only votes once in any given election.